telerik/ajax-docs/general-information/troubleshooting/skins-troubleshooting.md

 If you get this error after an upgrade to a newer version, the most likely reason for the problem is that there is an issue with the Visual Studio Project references.
 To fix it, perform a manual upgrade: [Manual Upgrade]({%slug introduction/installation/upgrading-instructions/upgrading-a-trial-to-a-developer-license-or-to-a-newer-version%}#manual-upgrade).

+>note If for some reason you cannot resolve the error or you'd like to resolve it right away, you can always set the Skins property to "Default".
+The default skin is located in the main Telerik.Web.UI.dll assembly and this will solve the problem.

 ## Different Render in Design Time and in Browser